 Mundell is clear that insight comes only when data consumers can see the whole picture of their data landscape, from invoicing via exchange compliance to vendor due diligence, across the wider lifecycle of their market data subscriptions.

 Some will try to do this the hard way, spending much precious time and effort on fundamentals but automatable tasks such as routing invoices or counting accesses to data feeds.

 “It’s about getting things done as efficiently as possible, making sure you’re adding as much value as possible to your business, not pushing buttons to drive a process that could be automated,” Mundell told the conference.

 “It’s about money, right-sizing your subscriptions, negotiating the best deals, turning off the things you don’t need and staying in compliance with your contractual obligations and avoiding audits and penalties.”

 It’s worth noting how much money is involved.
-In 2020, the global spend on financial market data and analysis rose nearly 6 percent to $33.2 billion, according to Burton-Taylor Consulting.
+Last year, the global spend on financial market data and analysis rose nearly 6 percent to $33.2 billion, according to Burton-Taylor Consulting.
 Mundell said a top-tier bank can spend $500 million a year on 500,000 subscriptions with 1,500 data vendors for 35,000 subscribers.
 A small firm will spend less but the cost per user is unlikely to be any less, he added.

 Mundell told the conference that anyone managing market data subscriptions needs a data spend management system.
 “Otherwise, you're leaving 10 to 30% of cost savings on the table in the first year.”